 So, with quite a wrench, we left Kolkata on Friday morning & flew to Delhi.
 I have heard on UK radio, again and again, how terribly polluted Delhi is.
-Checking the weather on my smartphone when in London, I saw descriptions such as “Fog”, “Smoke”, and image11fully expected to land in a right pea-souper an’ no mistake, Mary Poppins.
+Checking the weather on my smartphone when in London, I saw descriptions such as “Fog”, “Smoke”, and fully expected to land in a right pea-souper an’ no mistake, Mary Poppins.
 Wrong again.
 The day we landed was clear & balmy.
 The sky was blue and the air, compared to London seemed, well, the same.
 Does this mean that pollution in London too, and our acceptance of it, has got beyond a choke?

 Next morning, I could see what they meant.
 Delhi, in the early morning, looks like this: